-By exact identifiability, each individual estimator is consistent for the same target, $\hat\psi_j\xrightarrow{p}\psi^*$ for all $j$.
-Since $J$ is fixed, the maximum of a finite collection of random variables converging to zero in probability also converges to zero in probability, and hence $\hat\psi_{\mathrm{EB}}\xrightarrow{p}\psi^*$.
-The conclusion holds for any non-negative $\hat\tau^2$, which exhibits the structural robustness of the point estimator to both the working independence assumption and any finite-sample bias of the heterogeneity nuisance. \end{proof}
+By exact identifiability, each individual estimator is consistent for the same target, $\widehat\psi_j\xrightarrow{p}\psi^*$ for all $j$.
+Since $J$ is fixed, the maximum of a finite collection of random variables converging to zero in probability also converges to zero in probability, and hence $\widehat\psi_{\mathrm{EB}}\xrightarrow{p}\psi^*$.
+The conclusion holds for any non negative $\widehat\tau^2$, which exhibits the structural robustness of the point estimator to both the {working independence device} and any finite sample bias of the heterogeneity nuisance. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:route1}] Decompose the estimation error as